 Spoodle handles are straight allowing the user to rest the spoodle on the side of the container to either level the ingredients or allow drainage.
 Manufacturers offer colour coded handles for simple volume identification.

-Measuring cups can be used for both dry and liquid ingredients.
+For measuring ingredients, every kitchen needs measuring cups.
+There are two types of measuring cups - one type for dry ingredients and one for liquid ingredients.
 They both can hold the same volume, but the type of cup you use is determined by the ingredient.

-Measuring spoons can be used for measuring small amounts of dry and liquid ingredients.
-Made of stainless steel or plastic, spoons can have round or oval bowls with the capacity printed or embossed on the handle and are sold in sets.
+When you only need to measure small amounts (from 1 mL to 30 mL) of either dry or liquid ingredients, measuring spoons are the better option.
+Made of stainless steel or plastic, spoons can have round or oval bowls with the capacity printed or embossed on the handle.

 Ladle bowls can have rounded or flat bottoms or can be oval with pour spouts and handles can be various lengths.
 Volume is printed or embossed on the handles.